discodamone/Input_Golf/README.md

 ### New way (with MongoDB):
 Install docker-compose.
 Run sudo `docker-compose up -d` from within the Input\_Golf directory.
 Any changes you make to the source code will apply in real-time.

+### Important note: you need a .env file!
+Ask for it if you need it.